Maritime anti-corruption: Maritime Anti-Corruption Network (MACN)

+The MACN’s governance structure is made up of a member-elected steering committee; an annual member meeting; and a secretariat that is based in Copenhagen, Denmark.
+The secretariat is responsible for maintaining the incident reporting form, preparatory research and coordination of activities, communication and collective action in specific regions.
+For members, MACN is not only beneficial for all the information shared on incidents and e-learnings, but the sheer display of the MACN logo is already a powerful mechanism to signal their anti-corruption commitments in the maritime industry.

 The MACN is a self-described global business network with the mission of working towards the elimination of all forms of maritime corruption.
 This mission includes several goals, including raising awareness of corruption challenges; implementing anti-corruption principles; developing and sharing best practices; collaborating with governments, NGOs, and civil society to combat the root causes of corruption; and finally create a 'culture of integrity' within the entire maritime community.

 MACN has established a strategy for achieving these goals that they have named "The Three Cs":